SlimeVR/SlimeVR-Docs-Site/diy/components-guide.md

 One of the most impactful choices you make is what type of IMU (Inertial measurement unit) you use, which will determine the price point as well as the quality of the tracking.

 Another important consideration is where you buy your components.
 This guide will use costs from Aliexpress, which is where most of us buy our components from due to both price and availability.
-Unfortunately the shipping times from there are quite long, with many orders taking between 3-6 weeks to arrive.
+Unfortunately, the shipping times from there are quite long, with many orders taking between 3-6 weeks to arrive.
 You can also buy from Amazon or other local retailers, but pricing will vary wildly.

 * TOC
 {:toc}

 ### Wemos D1 Mini

-The Wemos D1 Mini is an ESP8266 dev board, it's basically a small computer which handles the thinking and WiFi connection.
-You can usually find these at around $2 each, and you need at least 5 of them ([Aliexpress](https://www.aliexpress.com/wholesale?SearchText=D1+mini)).
+The Wemos D1 Mini is an ESP8266 dev board, it's basically a small computer that handles the thinking and WiFi connection.
+You can usually find these for around $2 each, and you need at least 5 of them ([Aliexpress](https://www.aliexpress.com/wholesale?SearchText=D1+mini)).
 You can use a different microcontroller with the required specifications, however the documentation on other microcontrollers is not as comprehensive.
 If you decide to do this, please check the #diy channel in our [discord](https://discord.gg/SlimeVR) for more information.

 ### IMU (Inertial measurement unit)